Nexysweb/DevelopmentConsultingFramework/api_request.md

 * path: `/my/path`
 * query: `?p=1&q=2`

-`uri` should not be used, it is officially deprec ated because it is misleading.
+`uri` should not be used, it is officially deprecated.
  > Standardize on the term URL.
 URI and IRI are just confusing.
 In practice a single algorithm is used for both so keeping them distinct is not helping anyone.
 URL also easily wins the search result popularity contest.

 see